Last updated on October 4th, 2024

 Any boiler part replacements and testing should be done by a Gas Safe registered engineer.

-Feel free to ask me any questions in the comment section below and I’ll try my best to help.
+Feel free to ask any questions in the comments below, and I’ll do my best to help.
+If you found this post helpful, please consider sharing it.

-1. Thanks for this.
+Thanks for this.
 Suspected a water pressure issue.
 We have to manually fill our header tank because of a water softener and it seems to be needed more often than I’d expect but getting confirmation on the likely cause and how to reset was very helpful.
 Cheers!